All About The 5:2 Diet + How It Differs From Other Types Of Fasting

 However, in order for the diet to be healthy and effective, you should stick with nutrient-dense foods.

 "On the restricted days, the type of calories consumed is just as important as the number of calories," Pedre says.
 "The focus needs to be on whole foods: protein, healthy fats, and vegetables."
+More specifically, the focus should be on low-glycemic whole foods.

 Benefits of the 5:2 diet.